ragaeeb/tafrigh/README.md

 ## Contributing

-Contributions to Tafrigh are welcome.
-Please ensure that your contributions adhere to the project's coding standards and include appropriate tests.
+Contributions are welcome!
+Please ensure your code follows the established linting and formatting rules, and include appropriate tests for any new features or bug fixes.

 ## License